webketje/metalsmith-taxonomy/README.md

 | `taxonomy`   | `string`          | Name of the current taxonomy                                                                            |
 | `terms`      | `array`           | Array with the terms found for the current taxonomy                                                     |
 | `taxonomies` | `object`          | Copy of the object at `metadata.taxonomies[namespace]` (or `metadata.taxonomies` if `namespace===null`) |

+#### Adding extra metadata to the generated pages

+If a file already exists at the target path of a generated page, the generated metadata will be merged into the existing metadata of that file.
+Extra metadata can also be added with plugins like [metalsmith-filemetadata][5] further in the plugin chain.

 ### Sorting the term matches